pschool-in/curriculum/content/grammar/article/article-passages.md

 Reading notes
 Articles "a", "an" and "the" are commonly used before nouns.

-Articles "a/an" are called indefinite article and "the" is known as definite article.
+Articles "a/an" is called the indefinite article and "the" is known as a definite article.

 "a" is used before singular nouns beginning with consonant sounds.

-"an" is used before the nouns starting with sounds "a,e,i,o,u".
+"an" is used before the nouns starting with sounds "a, e, I, o, u".

 "the" is used before the singular and plural nouns and it is used when people speak of a person, a place or a thing already mentioned, or things or persons in a situation.

 Quantifiers: The words that are used before nouns to imply the quantity of a noun are called quantifiers.
-Examples are some, any, many, much, plenty of, a lot of and a few.
+Examples are some, any, many, much, plenty of, a lot of, and a few.
 These can be used for both countable and uncountable nouns.

 Zero articles: In some situations, we do not use any articles at all, such a situation is called a "zero article".
 When we are talking about something in general or when we mention a city or country, we do not use articles.